galdranorn/koci-zakatek/pages/about-en.md

 ---
 layout: about
 title: Koci Zakatek Foundation | About foundation
-description:
+meta_description: |
+  This sets the meta description in the head of the page.
+You can watch the output in the browser or in the generated file _site/about.html.
 permalink: /en/about
 section: about
 language: en
 name: Koci Zakatek Foundation | About foundation
+home-url: /
 logo-alt: logo fundacji
 menu-1: About us
-menu-link-1: '#about'
+menu-link-1: '/about'
 menu-2: Adoptions
-menu-link-2: '#adoptions'
+menu-link-2: '/adoptions'
 menu-3: How to help
-menu-link-3: '#help'
+menu-link-3: '/help'
 menu-4: Cats in Wroclaw
-menu-link-4: '#wroclove'
+menu-link-4: '/cats-in-wroclaw'
 menu-5: Metamorphosis
-menu-link-5: '#metamorphosis'
+menu-link-5: '/metamorphosis'
 menu-6: FAQ
-menu-link-6: '#faq'
+menu-link-6: '/faq'
 menu-7: Contact
 menu-link-7: '#footer'
-switcher-link: '/'
+switcher-link: '/o-fundacji'
 about-intro: About Koci Zakątek
+about-alt: koci zakątek logo with photos of cats
 about-text-1: >-
   Kot nie marznie, bo ma futro.
 Jak zgłodnieje, to sobie coś upoluje.
 Je, to znaczy, że zdrowy.
   Kot da sobie radę.
 Kot jest szczęśliwy na dworze.